 The pricing power will remain with hotels in 2016 and 2017 due to limited new supply and continued demand growth (ALHI 2015 Industry Advisory Council).

 One way meeting planners can help reduce and eliminate popular fees from hotels is to include language in RFP’s and require signatures from the hotels that demonstrates their agreement.
-For example, a continuing trend with hotels is to penalize meeting planners for hiring a known and trusted audiovisual company rather than using the hotel’s on-site provider.
-By inserting language (click to link?) in your RFP to the hotel, this ensures hotels cannot impose these fees for simply exercising your rights as a buyer to use who you choose.
+For example, a continuing trend with hotels is to penalize meeting planners for hiring a known and trusted audio visual company rather than using the hotel’s on-site provider.
+By inserting language in your RFP to the hotel, this ensures hotels cannot impose these fees for simply exercising your rights as a buyer to use who you choose.
 And remember, NEVER sign a hotel contract that allows them to impose fees because you don’t select their preferred vendors.
-Just because the hotel receives a commission from their on-site AV supplier, this doesn’t mean they’re qualified enough or knowledgeable about your specific needs to produce your event to your standards.
+Just because the hotel receives a commission from their on-site AV services, this doesn’t mean they’re qualified enough or knowledgeable about your specific needs to produce your event to your standards.

 Post-Presentation On-Demand Webcasting